MailTape/MailTape-v1/_posts/2018-11-18-Sara-Serpa.md

 _Sanjay_: **"**Computerised, dubbed out percussion and samples meld with guitars, wah tubes, bass, pianet, and the percussive world of snare drum experiments and rhythmic balafon.
 Understated and playful.**"**

 ## Amira Kheir – Amwaj (Waves)
 _Sanjay_: **"**Amira Kheir [picked a few Sunday morning tunes for us](https://www.mailta.pe/282/amira-kheir/) back in October 2017.
 She has since released a new album—[Mystic Dance](http://amirakheir.com/)—and this is its opening track.
-Its hypnotic and mellow, steady, rhythm alongside a modestly groovy bass, melodically evoking its name.**"**
+Its hypnotic, mellow and steady rhythm, alongside a modestly groovy bass, melodically evoking its name.**"**

 ## Meeta Pandit – Thumri Pilu (Live)
 _Sanjay_: **"**No stranger to MailTape, Eric Douglas Porter picked some Sunday morning tunes for us alongside Gaël Segalen as [Les Graciés](https://www.mailta.pe/319/les-gracies/) back in July.
 As [Afrikan Sciences](https://soundcloud.com/afrikan-sciences), however, Eric's study of rhythm fixates on the oddities—the mutations, the dualities and instances of bare collision.**"**